 Introduction

 The syllabus for this model course is based on selected key subject elements at Appendix 1 to IALA Recommendation E-141.
 Having demonstrated the required level of competence by passing the modular examinations set by the Accredited Training Organisation, participants will be awarded an IALA AtoN Level 1+ Certificate.
-This will permit them to operate as a senior manager with an AtoN service provider approved by the Competent Authority or as a senior director within such an Authority.
+This will permit them to operate as a senior manager with an AtoN service provider approved by the Competent Authority, or as a senior director within such an Authority.

 ENTRY LEVEL REQUIREMENTS FOR A LEVEL 1+ SENIOR MANAGER